Three young people walking Elfsborgsmarschen

 One of Sweden’s largest marching events.

-The Elfsborg March is organized by the Partille Home Guard Association.
+The Elfsborgsmarschen is organised by the Partille Home Guard Association.

 Sebastian